stephenslater/Crowd-Dynamics/docs/implementation.md

 ### Visualizations
 We take the augmented Spark dataframe from our analytics step and convert it back into a Pandas dataframe for visualization.
 With this dataframe, create visualizations using the Bokeh library for interactive graphs, and CV2 with matplotlib to draw the bounding boxes on the original video.

-TODO: Add a more detail.
+See the [visualization](visualization.html) tab for various interactive plots!

 ## Citations